marccanby/linguiphyr/paper/paper.md

 * **Parsimony Uninformative Characters:** The characters that are not *parsimony informative* are displayed.
 These characters will have no effect on parsimony-based tree estimation because they can be fit equally well to any tree (see @warnow2017computational for a discussion).
 This is especially helpful to a linguist, who may not be thinking about the consequences of character codings to the parsimony algorithm when coding individual characters.
-This thus allows a linguist to carefully consider coding choices.

 * **Character-level Statistics:** Various information about each character is displayed, such as the number of languages having polymorphic states for that character and whether or not